 Solent has introduced a research mentoring scheme with a view to supporting a growth in research capacity and enhancing research culture.

-The scheme is by lead by Professor Anthony Gallagher and facilitated through Research, Innovation and Enterprise (RIE).
+The scheme is facilitated through Research, Innovation and Enterprise (RIE).
 It will run as a pilot for the academic year 2018-19.
 Mentors and mentees can apply to take part, from doctoral students and early career researchers to more experienced researchers.

 Join the research mentoring scheme